shevonne/shevon-portfolio-nextjs-react/README.md

 ```

-- Open http://localhost:3000 with your browser to see the result.
+Open http://localhost:3000 with your browser to see the result.

+### Acknowledgements 致谢

+This project is built upon the [Tailwind Next.js Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) by Timothy Lin.
+Special thanks to the original author for providing a great foundation.